 The first stone will be measured and removed from play before the second stone is delivered.
 The distances recorded for each stone will be added together to give the team its LSD total for that game.
 The team with the lesser LSD total will have the choice of delivering the first or second stone in the first end of that game.
-If the LSD totals for both teams are the same, the individual LSD stones are compared and the best non-equal LSD has the choice of delivering first or second stone in the first end.
+If the LSD totals for both teams are the same, the individual LSD stones are compared, and the best non-equal LSD has the choice of delivering first or second stone in the first end.
 When both teams have the exact same individual LSD stone distances, a coin toss will be used to determine that choice.

-- (c) LSD distances will be measured and recorded in the following manner: - (i) All single measurements will be from the tee to the nearest part of the stone, but the LSD distances will be displayed in centimetres as the distance from the tee to the centre of the stone. - (ii) The official radius to be used in WCF championships is 14.2 cm. - (iii) To any result measured, the radius of 14.2 cm has to be added.
-This means that the distance for stones not in the house is 185.4 cm + 14.2 cm = 199.6 cm. - (iv) Stones covering the tee will be measured from two locations (holes) at the edge of the 4ft circle.
-These two locations make a 90-degree angle with the centre hole and are 0.61 m (2 feet) from the centre hole.
+- (c) LSD distances will be measured and recorded in the following manner: - (i) All single measurements will be from the tee to the nearest part of the stone, but the LSD distances will be displayed in centimetres as the distance from the tee to the centre of the stone.

-- (d) The number of LSD stones, and the number of clockwise and counterclockwise deliveries for each player, will be determined at each competition depending upon the number of games in the round robin.
+- (ii) The official radius to be used in WCF championships is 142 mm. - (iii) To any result measured, the radius of 142 mm has to be added.
+This means that the distance for stones not in the house is 1.854 m + 142 mm = 1.996 m. - (iv) Stones covering the tee will be measured from two locations (holes) at the edge of the 4ft circle.
+These two locations make a 90-degree angle with the centre hole and are 610 mm (2 feet) from the centre hole. - (d) The number of LSD stones, and the number of clockwise and counterclockwise deliveries for each player, will be determined at each competition depending upon the number of games in the round robin.
 Based on the Original Team Line-up form, the four players (2 in Mixed Doubles) have to fulfil the minimum number of LSD deliveries.
-If there is a violation where the minimum requirements are not fulfilled, the appropriate LSD(s) will be recorded as 199.6 cm. - (i) LSD stones delivered by the alternate can be combined at the end of the round robin with only one other player, so that this player fulfils the minimum required number of LSD stones. - (ii) Where a team plays an entire event with only 3 players, the LSD stone requirements of the missing player are shared equitably amongst the other players. - (iii) Where a team starts a competition with a complete team but then, for any reason, a player cannot fulfil their minimum LSD requirements, the maximum of 199.6cm will be recorded for each of their missed LSD stones.
+If there is a violation where the minimum requirements are not fulfilled, the appropriate LSD(s) will be recorded as 1.996 m. - (i) LSD stones delivered by the alternate can be combined at the end of the games that are considered in the calculation of the DSC with only one other player, so that this player fulfils the minimum required number of LSD stones. - (ii) Where a team plays an entire event with only 3 players, the LSD stone requirements of the missing player are shared equitably amongst the other players. - (iii) Where a team starts a competition with a complete team but then, for any reason, a player cannot fulfil their minimum LSD requirements, the maximum of 1.996 m will be recorded for each of their missed LSD stones.